-- We propose a solution to debugging long running programs, which consists of the steps of checkpointing and logging a long execution, reducing the log file, replaying the execution with the reduced log, and dynamic slicing during replay. - We develop a novel EFF technique that performs meta slicing on an event log to eliminate the events that are not relevant to replaying a specific part of execution.
-The reduced event log is used to drive a replayed execution to achieve the effect of fast forwarding. - To implement the EFF technique, we show how to combine tracing and logging/checkpointing.
-Given the strengths of these techniques, we believe integrating them has very high potential to impact the existing debugging procedures. - As the ultimate goal of EFF, dynamic slicing is applied on a set of long running programs, which was not possible previously due to its extremely high cost.
-The results strongly support our claim in the prior work dynamic slicing is very effective in isolating the cause effect chain from the root cause to the failure [23, 25].
+- We propose a novel EFF technique that performs meta slicing on the event log to eliminate the events that are not relevant to replaying a specific part of the execution.
+The reduced event log is used to drive the replay to achieve the effect of fast forwarding. - To implement the EFF technique, we solve the problem of combining tracing and logging/checkpointing.
+As far as we know, this is the first attempt to put an application process under the supervision of both dynamic instrumentation and logging/checkpointing.
+Given the strength of these techniques, we believe integrating them has very high potential to impact the existing debugging procedures. - As the ultimate goal of EFF, dynamic slicing is applied on a set of long running programs, which was not possible previously due to the extremely high expense.
+The results strongly support our claim in the prior work - dynamic slicing is very effective in isolating the cause effect chain from the root cause to the failure.

 The remainder of the paper is organized as follows.
 In section 2 we describe the EFF technique in detail.
 The system, which is an integration of EFF, tracing and checkpointing, is introduced in section 3.
 The results of our experiments are presented in section 4.
 In section 5 we studied the effectiveness of dynamic slicing on long running programs.
-Related work is discussed in section 6 and conclusions are given in section 7.
+Conclusions are given in section 6.